argonne-lcrc/user-guides/docs/running-jobs-at-lcrc/pbs-pro.md

 # NOTE: adding a switch to the command line will override values in this file.

 # These options are MANDATORY in LCRC; Your qsub will fail if you don't provide them.
+# Adjust the number of mpiprocs as needed by each system!
 #PBS -A <project_name>
 #PBS -l select=4:mpiprocs=128
 #PBS -l walltime=HH:MM:SS